 Initially, I looked at relationships between testators and parish churches in the town.
 I found that some testators were leaving legacies to more than one parish church within the town of Bristol.
 These legacies were things like bequests for unpaid tithes or donations to the upkeep of the church’s fabric: things that one might expect only a parishioner of the church to give.

 By inputting the relationships between testators and multiple parish churches, I produced this network graph.
 This graph was created on Gephi.
 It has 150 nodes and 259 edges.
 Edges are directed from the testator to the institution.

-This analysis showed a pattern in giving: that testators appeared to give to an additional parish church on the basis of neighbourhood.
-This is most apparent in the southern subrub of the town that was made up of three parishes.
+This analysis showed a pattern in testamentary giving: that testators appeared to give to an additional parish church on the basis of neighbourhood.
+This is most apparent in the southern suburb of the town that was made up of three parishes.
 The cluster on the left of the graph shows a relationships between the neighbouring parishes of St Thomas the Martyr and St Mary Redcliffe, and the other parish church in the suburb, Holy Cross of Temple, can be seen on the edge of the cluster below the main cluster of Redcliffe and St Thomas.
 Throughout the graph, neighbouring parishes are close to each other.
 The graph is not intended to replicate geography, but the association between neighbouring parishes suggests that topography and neighbourhood had an impact on testators’ relationships with additional parish churches in the town.

 As the edges were directed, it is possible to measure the relative popularity of the parishes.
 In the graph above, in-degree centrality has been measured and is represented by the size of the nodes in the graph.
 What is apparent is that St Mary Redcliffe is by far the most popular church in the town.
 This may be the case because it was regarded as a merchant church and many of the testators under study here were merchants.